 Shawnta writes children’s picture books with social emotional themes that not only support self-love and self-care, but also promote diversity and inclusion, because what we see around us colors what we see within us!
 Keep scrolling to see what Shawnta’s working on now!

 Hair, especially in communities of color, may decorate our outsides, but most definitely is tied to our insides.
 It can reflect who we were, who we are, and who we hope to be.
 Let’s Share!
 A Hair Story is a children’s picture book about hair, but it’s also about so much more… It’s about knowing we have choices.
 It’s about loving ourselves and others.
 It’s about dreaming and believing that we can do anything!
-A Hair Story is written for children of color (both girls and boys) whose beauty and pride deserve to be honored and explored.
-It is written because it’s never too early to share these ideals with our youngest, brightest-eyed loved ones, among all the other lessons they are learning about life!
+Though A Hair Story is written in celebration of children of color (both girls and boys) whose beauty and pride deserve to be honored and explored, it’s designed for anyone who wants to bring more depictions of diverse characters into their book collections.
+Further, it’s shared as an important reminder that it is never too early to share these ideals with our youngest, brightest-eyed loved ones, among all the other lessons they are learning about life!

 Holidays present wonderful opportunities to continue teaching kids about diversity and inclusion.
 Let’s Share!
 A Holiday Story is about recognizing and accepting the wide range of holidays people celebrate.
 What makes it unique is that it focuses on feelings and behaviors associated with inclusion as a whole, as opposed to specific holidays.
 It can serve as a special introduction to the topic for young children, and an important conversation starter for older students who are beginning to develop research skills.

 Let’s Share!
 A Hero Story (Coming Late 2020)